The YMCA Bridge Project Breakfast

 - Victorian community saves $8m per year through the reduction in re-offending rates

-As part of the Bridge Project, local businesses and employers are able to provide practical support for disadvantaged young people.
+As part of YMCA Bridge Project, local businesses and employers are able to provide practical support for disadvantaged young people.

 The program also includes mentoring.
 The young people on the program have a trusted mentor who can guide them through day-to-day challenges.